bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - [x] 560.
 Subarray Sum Equals K (Medium)

 > _One pass - keep incrementing `res` while computing a running `cumsum`.
 For a given `cumsum` we need to be able to quickly identify how many previous `cumsums` are such that `previous_cumsum + k == cumsum` (use `Counter`).

 ---
+- [x] 637.
+Average of Levels in Binary Tree (Easy)
+> Given the `root` of a binary tree, return the average value of the nodes on each level in the form of an array.
+Answers within 10e-5 of the actual answer will be accepted.

+---
 - [x] 647.
 Palindromic Substrings (Medium)